LukeKryka/FinalProject/Introduction.md

 # General Introduction
 In this project for Big Ideas in computing and information we are determining the safest neighborhood within Pittsburgh.

-# Overdose Introduction
+# Park Introduction

 # Arrest Introduction

-# Jail Introduction
+# Crime Introduction